skante93/workflows/algofab_features/README.md

 * Downloading : how to download a resource once one feel like using / testing a particular resource?
 * Uploading: how to upload resources on Algofab and share it with other users?

-To highlight these features the following background will be assumed :
+To highlight these features the following scenario will be assumed :
 * _A user / researcher browsing the platform for a particular "Algorithm" type of resource that is necessary for him to continue with a scientific study (i.e. the algorithm can help resolve partially the problem posed in a the scientific study)._
 * _The researcher downloads the resource and apllies it on his own data which results in new and valuable data._
 * _The researcher whises to publish the generated data containing the conclusion he came up with after the study, thus he upload them as a "Dataset" type of resource._